top of page

 I: The Introduction

-Takes a broad look at the hidden history many of us didn’t learn growing up, including:
+Takes a broad look at the hidden history many of us didn’t learn:

-- How did the historical mistreatment of blacks in America evolve from the time of the first
+- How did the historical mistreatment of black people in America evolve from the time of the first

 enslaved Africans being brought to Jamestown, through modern times?

-- What psychological damage was done to blacks during slavery and Jim Crow?
+- What psychological damage was done to black people during slavery and Jim Crow?

-How does the historical inferiority complex suffered by blacks impact present-day self-
+How does the historical inferiority complex suffered by black people impact present-day self-

 devaluation, self-hatred and intra-personal violence?